premgane/premgane.github.io/about.md

 Hi, I'm [Prem Ganeshkumar](mailto:ganeprem at gmail).
 I'm a Natural Language Processing Engineer at [Agolo](http://agolo.com/) in New York City.

-Before this, I was a Masters student in Computer Science at [Columbia University](http://www.columbia.edu/), New York City.
+Before this, I was a Masters student in Computer Science at [Columbia University](http://www.columbia.edu/).
 My concentration was in Natural Language Processing.

 2011-2014, I worked on the [Wish List](http://amazon.com/wishlist) team at [Amazon.com](http://www.amazon.com/) in Seattle.